s = socket(AF_INET, SOCK_STREAM, 0);

-If the local TCP receives no acknowledgements from its peer for a period of time, (for example, if the remote machine crashes), the connection is closed and an error is returned to the user.
+If the local TCP receives no acknowledgements from its peer for a period of time, as would be the case if the remote machine crashed, the connection is closed and an error is returned to the user.
 If the remote machine reboots or otherwise loses state information about a TCP connection, the connection is aborted and an error is returned to the user.

 TCP follows the congestion control algorithm described in RFC 2581, and also supports the initial congestion window (cwnd) changes in RFC 3390.
 The initial cwnd calculation can be overridden by the socket option TCP_INIT_CWND.
 An application can use this option to set the initial cwnd to a specified number of TCP segments.
 This applies to the cases when the connection first starts and restarts after an idle period.
 The process must have the PRIV_SYS_NET_CONFIG privilege if it wants to specify a number greater than that calculated by RFC 3390.